diegoje/Python/BTC-sentiment-analysis/README.md

 # BTC-sentiment-analysis

-This script checks comments related to bitcoin from Reddit and applies ML to perform a sentiment analysis on BTC.
+This script checks comments related to bitcoin from multiple sources and applies ML to perform a sentiment analysis on BTC.

 ### 1. Continuously scrape revelant data from various sources

-##### Tools that can be used:
+##### Tools that can be used for scraping/analysis:
 * [Scrapy](www.scrapy.org)

-##### Data structure for text:
+##### Structure for saving data (MySQL database):

 | Text | Time | Long | Lat | Sentiment | Magnitude | Source | Tool | Verified |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |